Introduced in Assassin's Creed I

 - I Reject Your Reality: While it's understandable that a child would refuse to accept his father committed treason and then suicide over said treason, carrying it into adulthood is nothing short of plain, insane denial.

 - It's Personal: He despises Altaïr because he believes he lied about the nature of his father's death.
-The feeling becomes mutual due to Abbas ordering the execution of Sef.
+The feeling becomes mutual due to Abbas ordering the execution of Sef and Malik.

 - Milking the Giant Cow: Subtler than most examples, but after he overthrows Altair and takes over the Order, he can't seem to speak without weaving his fingers through eachother, and always when accusing or making lies about Altair.
 Doubles as Rule of Symbolism: Abbas is a spider, weaving webs of lies and twisting the truth to try manipulating others and destroy Altair.
 It also symbolizes how he keeps denying the truth about his father, brushing and waving away the truth.